Irreducible lattices fibring over the circle: Introduction

 The main obstruction to extending the previous corollary to higher dimensional Euclidean spaces (i.e. $n\geq3$) is that we do not know if every $(\Isom(\EE^{n-1})\times T)$-lattice is virtually torsion-free (see \cite[Question~9.1]{Hughes2021a}).

-On the other hand we study lattices in products of symmetric spaces with the universal cover of a Salvetti complexe and find many examples of lattices which fibre over the circle.
+On the other hand we study lattices in products of symmetric spaces with the universal cover of a Salvetti complex and find many examples of lattices which fibre over the circle.

 \begin{duplicate}[\Cref{thmx.C}] There exists an irreducible lattice fibring over the circle. \end{duplicate}

 More precisely, we give a family of examples of irreducible uniform $\PSL_2(\RR)\times S_L$ lattices which fibre over the circle.
 Here $S_L=\Aut(\widetilde X_L)$ where $X_L$ is the Salvetti complex associated with the right-angled Artin group $A_L$.
 Note the construction is much more general.
 The reader is referred to Sections \ref{extending actions} and \ref{sec.irr.fibring} for more details.